millerlp/MusselBedHeater_firmware/README.md

 ## Heating assembly

 The heated artificial mussels were built using 38 Gauge Nichrome 80 wire (14 ohm per meter) in a length of 300 mm (~12 inches) wrapped around the Heater_subassembly_revA circuit board.
+This arrangement should consume a maximum of about 3 Watts at 13V supply, but the circuit board is designed to pulse width modulate the supply voltage to the heater and provide a basic PID control algorithm to achieve a desired target temperature above ambient.

 ![Subassembly board](./Pictures/Heater_board_closeup_38Gauge_Nichrome80.jpg)